 In spring of 2019, the university is embarking on a university-wide self-study effort in pursuit of re-accreditation by the Middle States Commission on Higher Education in spring 2021.

 Accreditation in higher education is a process of peer review for colleges, universities, and educational programs.
-In the U.S., accreditation is carried out through private, nonprofit organizations rather than the federal government.
-Cornell’s accrediting body, the Middle States Commission on Higher Education, is a private entity recognized by the federal government.
+In the U.S., accreditation is carried out through private, nonprofit organizations.
+Cornell’s accrediting body, the Middle States Commission on Higher Education, is an institutional accreditor recognized by the federal government.
 Middle States serves the accrediting agency for educational institutions in the mid-Atlantic region of the US.

 Accreditation is voluntary but it is required in order for students to gain access to federal funds including student grants and loans.
 Non-accredited institutions are not eligible to receive for federal financial aid.